Shmuwol/internet_near_me/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+Run 'rake' to execute the specs.

 ## Contributing